skyhoshi/Roslynator/docs/syntax/csharp/AccessorDeclarationSyntax.md

 ## SyntaxKinds

-* SyntaxKind\.AddAccessorDeclaration
+* AddAccessorDeclaration
-* SyntaxKind\.GetAccessorDeclaration
+* GetAccessorDeclaration
-* SyntaxKind\.RemoveAccessorDeclaration
+* RemoveAccessorDeclaration
-* SyntaxKind\.SetAccessorDeclaration
+* SetAccessorDeclaration
-* SyntaxKind\.UnknownAccessorDeclaration
+* UnknownAccessorDeclaration

 ## See Also